 ALMSGIVING

-• For 40 days, give a true tithe to the Church - that is, 10% of your income.
+For 40 days, give a true tithe to the Church - that is, 10% of your income.
+Or make a commitment to increase your giving for the next 12 months and start now.

-• Spend some of your money on those who really need it through our Beyond the Tithe initiative: Nourish NJ*
+Spend some of your money on those who really need it through our Beyond the Tithe initiative: Imago Dei Behavioral Health Center.

 *For more details on our Beyond the Tithe initiative as well as all of our communal events, please visit www.olmc.church or send me an email at pastor@olmcboonton.org.